Beachy Amish are more progressive than Old Order Amish in certain ways

 However, Beachy Amish differ spiritually from Old Order Amish in that they emphasize doctrines such as assurance of salvation.
 They are also typically more mission-oriented than Old Order Amish.
 Beachy Amish have founded a number of congregations around the world, including in Europe, Latin America, and Africa.

 Beachy Amish also take a more organized approach to Bible study, including Sunday Schools and Bible study groups.
-Beachy Amish use English rather than German as the language of worship.
+Nearly all Beachy Amish use English rather than German as the language of worship.

 Beachy Amish and technology